tinemuz/igrf-model/README.md

 ### Quick Start

-The library provides two primary methods: `declinationDeg()` for simple magnetic variation calculations and `compute()` for full field data.
+The library provides the `compute()` method for full magnetic field calculations.

 **Initialize at startup:**
 ```java